motya-proxy/motya/user-manual/src/config/kdl.md

 ### `system.upgrade-socket`

-This field configured the path to the upgrade socket when River is configured to take over an existing instance.
+This field configured the path to the upgrade socket when Motya is configured to take over an existing instance.

 A UTF-8 absolute path is provided as `PATH`.